 Deformation on fruit caused by citrus mites is easily recognisable due to its twisted skin.
 This makes a normal lemon look a little like a citrus ‘Bhuddahs Hand’, with abnormal growth at the bottom of the citrus fruit.
 When cut in half, parts of the fruit may be spoilt.

-However, if the fruit is not spoilt it can still be eaten, but the skin is not considered good for zesting.
+However, if the fruit is not spoilt it can still be eaten, although the skin is not good for zesting.

 Once fruit is set, damage has already occurred and cannot be prevented or corrected.
 If a reduction in bud mite populations is desired, apply a miticide such as Mavrik 2 to 3 months before bloom.

 Outside of flowering spraying with Aquaticus Bugtrol may offer some benefit as well.